louisjames1125/howToSpeech/README.md

 The goal of this project was to make a website for my friend that would enable him to present his first speech in college a little easier.
 This was my first project using Flexbox and had a strict deadline of 2 days as well.
+The website is at the URL http://howtoswinganiron.com